Jasper-Hewitt/elec_fertility/README.md

 ## to do

+- Do not plot candidate vs candidate specific policy mentions.
+Only city vs city and perhaps party vs party! for first sections (how often did candidates mention this problem) – create total mentions per candidate
+– Create average daily posts about fertility
+– these can be separate plots

-- SEE NEW_master_preprocessing clean Kai's parts,in the end we are gonna put daily average as well as the total volume (per candidate)
+Part 1.1.
+This can be in same code as the aboveSEE NEW_master_preprocessing clean Kai's parts,in the end we are gonna put daily average as well as the total volume (per candidate)
 - I created a search with ALL candidates for period 11 Feb 2022 to 27 Nov 2022
 - https://apps.crowdtangle.com/search/1778778?customStartDate=2022-02-10T16:00:00&customEndDate=2022-11-27T15:59:00&platform=facebook&postTypes=&includedProducerIds=8749595,392096,415690,375324,143122,1883191,399441,2047893,467834,2222312,486515,19963244,448410,4654371,3146293&producerTypes=3,1,2&q=&sortBy=date&sortOrder=desc&timeframe=custom
 - Will upload file "FB_All_Candidates.csv"